Masters in Educational Leadership & Administration in Houston

-At the end of their courses, students may be required to take a comprehensive exam.
+Students may be required to take a comprehensive exam at the end of their courses.
 Also, some programs may include courses and field experiences that are intended to help students prepare for state administration certification.
 For interested students, there are also programs that explore educational leadership from a certain religious world view.
 Contact programs to learn more.

 The Master of Science (MS) in Educational Leadership program is often designed for educators who want to expand their leadership knowledge and skills to pursue formal or informal leadership roles in schools.
 Coursework for a Master of Science in Educational Leadership might explore systems thinking and data analysis, and students might begin to develop an organizational plan.

-Other courses could cover key challenges such as parent involvement and student achievement.
+Additionally, other courses could cover key challenges such as parent involvement and student achievement.
 Students might learn more about their own personal leadership style.
 Also, they may learn how to leverage the latest research to guide decisions, and lead with greater confidence in their classroom and community.
 See below for examples of course topics.

 In addition to courses, students might engage in independent research and could learn how to apply research to the development of leadership and learning.

 Students who pursue their Master of Science in College Student Affairs might develop their knowledge of student affairs administration and conflict analysis.
-In their courses, students might focus on current issues and trends, student development theories and codes of conduct.
-These and courses that explore human factors may complement courses that are geared to group dynamics and mediation.
+Students might focus on current issues and trends, student development theories and codes of conduct.
+Hence, these and courses that explore human factors may complement courses that are geared to group dynamics and mediation.
 Other courses might explore topics such as personnel practices, supervision, budget, finance, and program development.

-Principals typically need a master’s degree in education leadership or education administration.i
+DID YOU KNOW?
+Principals typically need a master’s degree in education leadership or education administration according to BLs.gov.

 The Master of Science in Higher Education program often explores areas that are relevant to today’s colleges and universities.
-Through their courses, students might discuss organizational principles.
+Through their courses students might discuss organizational principles.
 Also, they may examine how technology, public policy and finances affect a student’s ability to attend college.
 Learners could gain practical insight and develop the ability to research and think critically about higher education administration, teaching or student affairs.

-College Administration and Leadership: Discusses the principles of effective leadership as they relate to the management of academic programs and departments in a variety of postsecondary settings.
+- College Administration and Leadership: Discusses the principles of effective leadership as they relate to the management of academic programs and departments in a variety of postsecondary settings.

-College Teaching: Explores how adults learn and the use of technology in higher education settings.
+- College Teaching: Explores how adults learn and the use of technology in higher education settings.
 Coursework might shed light on how to design and apply curricula, and assess student learning.

-Student Affairs: Could revolve around how to manage student services programs.
+- Student Affairs: Could revolve around how to manage student services programs.
 Courses might explore how to balance student affairs with management and legal issues.

 The Master of Education (MEd) in Educational Leadership program might explore the skills and knowledge base needed to administer education programs and policies.
-Some programs entail about 30 credit hours that are split between core courses and an area of emphasis.
-In their core courses, students could learn things like how to manage projects, engage stakeholders and implement policy.
+Consequently, some programs entail about 30 credit hours that are split between core courses and an area of emphasis.
+In their core courses students could learn things like how to manage projects, engage stakeholders and implement policy.
 They might also study how to use data to set performance goals and make strategic improvement decisions based on assessments.

-Emphases for a Master of Education in Education Leadership program could vary between schools, but are intended to enhance the professional range of current educators.
+Emphases for a Master of Education in Leadership program could vary between schools but are intended to enhance the professional range of current educators.

 MEd in Policy Studies: In addition to leadership, public policy, legal, economic, and research skills, the track could stress the data analysis and performance management skills potentially needed to administer education programs and policies.